microsoft/DUCK/README.md

 ### Configuration

-This project reads its configuration from the file backend/configuration.json or environment variables.
-The environment variables will take precedence over the configuration file, which will take precedence over the default, which has these values:
+This project reads its configuration from the file backend/configuration.json, environment variables and also command-line flags.
+The following precendence order is used.
+Each item takes precedence over the item below it:

+*flag
+*env
+*config
+*default

+The default configuration has these values:

 ```yaml
   database: